patrick-cha/patrick-cha/README.md

 Hello there.
-My name is Patrick and I'm an aspiring web developer.
+My name is Patrick and I'm an aspiring software engineer.
-I'm currently learning HTML, CSS, JavaScript, and Python.
+I'm currently learning HTML, CSS, and JavaScript.
-My goal is to get more comfortable using Django, React, Node, and Amazon Web Services.